From The Story of Dartmouth, by John P. Martin:

 Winslow’s diary of November 1755 says that “My 54 non-commissioned officers and privates are at Dartmouth”.
 In the same records is a memo signed by Henry Dobson stating that Lieut.
-Billings and Ensign Barrel, one Sergeant, one Corporal and all the Indians and mulattoes that belong to Colonel Shirley’s regiment are also here at Dartmouth.
+Billings and Ensign Barrel, one Sergeant, one Corporal and all the [Indigenous people] and [Black people] that belong to Colonel Shirley’s regiment are also here at Dartmouth.

 Dr. John Thomas, a surgeon in Winslow’s expedition, has a very complete account of life in Dartmouth that winter.
 Even the weather is noted.
 On December 12 he wrote: “Snow last night, we paraded 150 men who went over to Dartmouth under the command of Captain Speakman to take up winter quarters there”.